digital-land/specification/content/specification/conservation-area.md

         - field: name
           description: the official name for the conservation area
         - field: documentation-url
-          description: an optional URL of a document providing the authoritive source of the boundary.
-For example a PDF containing a map of the area indicated with a red-line boundary.
+          description: a URL to a page on the local planning authority website that provides information about the conservation area
         - field: geometry
+        - field: point
+          description: provide the centre point of the conservation area if you do not have a full geometry available
         - field: notes
         - field: organisation
         - field: entry-date